 The district will continue to establish training opportunities that can be made available to our staff "anytime, anywhere."
 Technology staff will continue to pursue grant opportunities that assist the district in providing a broad selection of online training resources.
-"Enhancing Education Through Technology" grants have been used, and will continue to be used, to successfully provide many quality learning resources for our teachers and students.

 Delivery systems used in technology staff development training programs will attempt to model those teaching and learning methods which are being used by technology leaders today in the Information Age.
 The goal is to minimize teacher time away from the classroom, to deliver training in the most cost-effective manner, and to most effectively impact student achievement.
 The following learning methods are offered throughout the district: